 The Company's principal administrative and production facilities are located in Fremont, California, in a 51,289 square foot building.
 The term of the Company's current lease ends on June 30, 2015.
 The Company has an option to extend the lease for an additional period at rates to be determined.
-The Company's facility in Japan is located in Tokyo in a 4,294 square foot building under a lease which expires in September, 2013.
+The Company's facility in Japan was located in Tokyo in a 4,294 square foot building until this lease was cancelled on June 30, 2013.
+The Company moved its facility in Japan to a 418 square foot office in Tokyo under a lease which expires in June, 2016.
+The Company also maintains a 568 square foot warehouse in Yamanashi under a lease which expires in September, 2013.
 The Company leases a sales and support office in Utting, Germany.
-The lease, which began February 1, 1992 and expires on January 31, 2014, contains an automatic twelve months renewal, at rates to be determined, if no notice is given prior to six months from expiry.
-The Company's and its subsidiaries' annual rental payments currently aggregate \$680,000.
+The lease, which began February 1, 1992 and expires on January 31, 2015, contains an automatic twelve months renewal, at rates to be determined, if no notice is given prior to six months from expiry.
+The Company's and its subsidiaries' annual rental payments currently aggregate \$657,000.
 The Company periodically evaluates its global operations and facilities to bring its capacity in line with demand and to provide cost efficient services for its customers.
 In prior years, through this process, the Company has moved from certain facilities that exceeded the capacity required to satisfy its needs.
-The Company believes that its existing facilities are adequate to meet its current and reasonably foreseeable requirements.
 The Company regularly evaluates its expected future facilities requirements and believes that alternate facilities would be available if needed.